steven777psn-wq/Network-Monitoring-app-Proyecto-Final/README.md

 1. PORT-FORWARDING TO ACCESS GRAFANA
 ------------------------------------------------------------

-Grafana runs internally on port 3000, but the Kubernetes Service exposes port 80.
+Grafana runs internally on port 3001, but the Kubernetes Service exposes port 80.

 To forward it to your local machine:

     kubectl port-forward svc/kube-prometheus-stack-grafana 3001:80 -n monitoring

-NOTE:
-- If port 3001 is already in use, choose another (e.g. 3002, 8080, etc.)

 ------------------------------------------------------------
 2. RETRIEVE GRAFANA CREDENTIALS